NubeIO/lorawan-complete/README.md

 ## Installation

+**Note:**
-**Note:** if installting both gateway and server it is recommended to install gateway first as it will be automatically added to the server afterwards.
+- if installting both gateway and server it is recommended to install gateway first as it will be automatically added to the server afterwards.
+- Postgres and Redis latest have errors on arm so this requires manually built docker images of older versions.
 ### Gateway
 ```
 sudo bash install-gateway.sh